phlcia/ghibli-brary/README.md

 ## License

-This project is provided as-is for educational purposes.
+This project was created for educational purposes!
+Huge shoutout to @deywersonp for the Ghibli API (https://github.com/deywersonp/ghibliapi?tab=readme-ov-file) :P